Dear members and friends, here you can read the statement on the UKs EU Referendum by EMC Chairman Ian Smith:

 - Contributing members 70€ (minimum) per year

-The invoices of the fees to old members will be sent in the beginning of January 2016 by the Tili ja Talous (Account and Finances)- accounting office through the Maventa Transactions - invoicing company.
+The invoices of the fees to the members will be sent in the beginning of January 2016 by the Tili ja Talous (Account and Finances)- accounting office through the Maventa Transactions - invoicing company.
 The fees have to be paid by 31.1.2016.

 After having got the invoice message from ECMTA through the Maventa, all you need is to open the invoice.
-Behind a link in the message you will receive all necessary information to print and make a wire transfer.
+Behind the link in the message you will receive all necessary information to print and make a wire transfer.
 First there will open a summary of the invoice and in the lower part of it you can upload and print it in a usual looking pdf- form.